210119-java-enterprise/justORM_p1/README.md

 ```

-## Configuration (application.properties)
+### Configuration (application.properties)

 Must include insde application.properties:
   url= jdbc:postgresql://host:port/database
   username = username
   password = password

-## Configuration (Annotations)
+### Configuration (Annotations)

-  1. @Column - fields that represent a column inside a table. @Column element
+  * @Column - fields that represent a column inside a table. @Column element
      must have "columnName" the same as inside the table.
-  2. @PK - fields that represent the primary key inside a table. @PK element
+  * @PK - fields that represent the primary key inside a table. @PK element
      must have "columnName" the same as inside the table.
-  3. @FK - fields that represent the foreign key inside a table. @FK element
+  * @FK - fields that represent the foreign key inside a table. @FK element
      must have "columnName" the same as inside the table.
-  4. @Table - class that represents the table name. @Table element "tableName"
+  * @Table - class that represents the table name. @Table element "tableName"
      must be the same as talbe name in database.

-## Configuration (Session)
+### Configuration (Session)

         SessionFactory sessionFactory = new Configuration()
                                             .addAnnotatedClass(User.class)
                                             .buildSessionFactory();

         Session session = sessionFactory.openSession();

+## Usage

+The justORM framework relies on intergrating annotations into your project.
+The POJOs must be annotated with correct
+annotation such as @Column, @PK, @Table, @FK.
+The user must provide a application.properties in the path:
+"src/main/resources/application.properties".
+The user must include three classes(Session, SessionFactory, Configuration)
+inside of their main method to utilized the different methods inside this ORM.

+## License